Film Lighting How great filmmakers create drama

 Wong Kar-Wai has a completely unique vision and approach to filmmaking.
 He loves to play with his lighting, alternately using the high key and low-key lighting and creating high-contrast ratios with hard shadows to signify the characters’ emotions.
 Christopher Doyle has worked several times with Wong Kar-Wai and has successfully portrayed his vision on the screen through his brilliant cinematography.

 The films of Wong Kar-Wai usually deal with a rollercoaster of emotions.
-Hence it is important to light up the frames with suitable color palettes to establish the mood-setting.
+Hence it is important to light up the frames with suitable color palettes to establish the mood-setting, employing various lighting techniques every filmmaker should master.

 For Example, in In the Mood for Love (2000), he shoots most of his scenes low key lighting with high contrast ratio, producing hard shadows from the characters.
 This not only just fits the emotion of the narrative but also symbolizes the psychology of the characters, as keeping Tony Leung Chiu-Wai in shadows also implies how lonely his character is.

 Wong’s film generally projects a feeling of solitude, loneliness, and depression, and hence Doyle chooses to set up the lighting to represent the perfect mood.
-With several neon lights and practical key lights with high contrast ratios, Wong Kar-Wai creates a sense of alienation and turns his narrative into visual magic on screen.
+With several neon lights and practical key lights with high contrast ratios, Wong Kar-Wai demonstrates masterful lighting for film, creating a sense of alienation and turning his narrative into visual magic on screen.

 Gaspar Noe and Benoit Debie